ros2/ros2_documentation/source/Tutorials/Intermediate/Monitoring-For-Parameter-Changes-CPP.rst

 The callback we set previously in the node has been invoked and has displayed the new updated value.
 You can now terminate the running parameter_event_handler sample using ^C in the terminal.

 Extensions
 ----------

 So far, we built and tested a small node that monitors a single parameter owned by the node itself.
-Using this node as a base, two other usecases where the ParameterEventHandler can be useful is presented below.
+Using this node as a base, two other usecases where the ParameterEventHandler can be useful are presented below.

 Monitor changes to another node's parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^